 Moses did not settle for that God was up on a mountain and far away, but when the angel of the Lord appeared in a flame of fire to him in a bush that was not consumed he suddenly found himself standing on Holy ground in the very presence of God!
 There was no building surrounding Moses when God interacted with Him.
 (Exodus 3:2-6).
 And the angel of the Lord appeared unto him in a flame of fire out of the midst of a bush: and he looked, and, behold, the bush burned with fire, and the bush was not consumed.
 And Moses said, I will now turn aside, and see this great sight, why the bush is not burnt.
 And when the Lord saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
 And he said, Here am I. And he said, Draw not nigh hither: put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.
 Moreover he said, I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
 And Moses hid his face; for he was afraid to look upon God.

 We are made in His image and His word tells us we are His Temple.
+Man is born of fleah and blood, but when the Holy Spirit resides within the believer we are the temple of God!
 (1 Corinthians 3:16,17) Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.

 Why do so many look to wood and stone when God tabernacles with us on a personal level.
-It is written we are the house of God and when we pass away we will remain by His Spirit His house.
+It is written we are the house of God and when we pass away we will still remain as His house by His Spirit.
 (2 Corinthians 5:1) For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.